What is a service charge?

 These network infrastructure items serve everyone in the project area, including properties that have previously had their customer connection undergrounded.

-For this reason, all property owners are asked to contribute to the cost of undergrounding this common network infrastructure.
+For this reason, all property owners are required to contribute to the cost of undergrounding this common network infrastructure.

 Western Power is contributing 88% of the network cost.

-Ratepayers are asked to contribute the remaining 12%.
+Ratepayers are required to contribute the remaining 12%.
 This equates to a network charge of $2,078 per residential property.

 Businesses are charged a variable network charge based on the demand they place on the network.
 Some small businesses will receive a network charge similar to a residential property because they use very little power, while large businesses with high electricity demand will pay more.